Sasha Hutchings

 Sasha Hutchings (born December 21, 1988) is an American actress, dancer, and singer.
 She is best known for her role as an understudy and ensemble member in the original Broadway cast of Hamilton.

-Hutchings has also appeared in the Broadway productions of Oklahoma!, My Fair Lady, Motown: the Musical, Rocky, and Memphis.
+Hutchings has also appeared in the Broadway productions of Oklahoma!, My Fair Lady, Motown: the Musical, Rocky, Gypsy, and Memphis.

 Early life

-Sasha Hutchings was born on December 21, 1988 in Macon, Georgia.
+Sasha Hutchings was born on December 21, 1988, in Macon, Georgia.
 Her father, Dr. William Hutchings, is a doctor, and her mother is a news anchor and teacher.
 Her father is of African-American descent.
 Hutchings attended Central High School, graduating from its Fine Arts and International Baccalaureate program in 2007.

 Hutchings started taking dance lessons at 3 years old, and in her senior year of high school, her dance studio director inspired her to pursue dance as a career.
 Hutchings attended Oklahoma City University, majoring in dance performance at the Ann Lacy School of Dance and graduating in 2011.

 Career

 Hutchings performed in various regional productions at the Lyric Theatre of Oklahoma, including Buddy: The Buddy Holly Story, Oliver!, Hairspray, Ragtime, and A Chorus Line, where she played Diana Morales.
 Starting December 13, 2011, Hutchings made her Broadway debut as a swing in the musical Memphis at the Shubert Theatre, remaining with the show until it closed on August 5, 2012.
 From March 11 to December 22, 2013, Hutchings performed as a swing and originated the roles of Claudette Robinson, Billie Jean Brown, and Marvelette in the Broadway production of Motown: The Musical at the Lunt-Fontanne Theatre.
 She reprised her roles from September 30 to October 19, 2014.
 In 2013, Hutchings appeared as a dancer in five episodes in the second season of the NBC musical television series Smash.
 Hutchings was also in the ensemble and played Apollo Girl in the original cast of the Broadway production of Rocky at the Winter Garden Theatre from February 13 to August 17, 2014.

 Hutchings performed as an ensemble member and understudy for Peggy Schuyler and Maria Reynolds in the original cast of Hamilton by Lin-Manuel Miranda.
-She performed during its Off-Broadway run at The Public Theater from January 20 to May 3, 2015, and starting July 13, 2015 she reprised her roles for the Broadway production at the Richard-Rogers Theatre, leaving the show on August 27, 2016.
+She performed during its Off-Broadway run at The Public Theater from January 20 to May 3, 2015, and starting July 13, 2015, she reprised her roles for the Broadway production at the Richard-Rogers Theatre, leaving the show on August 27, 2016.
 Hamilton received high critical acclaim, winning eleven Tony Awards, including Best Musical, and eight Drama Desk Awards.